 Most Shakeology reviews have one thing in common: a vested interest in selling Beachbody (the parent company of Shakeology) products.

 That’s because they’re all written by Beachbody “Coaches.” [side note: I was a Coach for a short stint several years ago, so I’m very familiar with their marketing methods.]

 While I do sell a plant protein powder of my own, my analysis/review of Shakeology’s products is unbiased because I use three objective criteria when evaluating their protein powders: 1.)
 Ingredients, 2.)
 Nutrition, and 3.)
 Cost.

 Here’s the thing …

 Shakeology actually has a lot of good stuff in it.

-Unfortunately, there’s a reason for that, as there are some ingredients they use that concern me though, as you’re about to see.
+Unfortunately, there’s a reason for that, as there are some ingredients they use that are concerning, as you’re about to see.

 Scroll below to see my Shakeology review …